avolitty/avolitty-reader/README.md

 The exact size of bytes traversed including skipped bytes from the initial offset is defined in the variable `f`.

+If the exact size of bytes traversed exceeds the maximum integer value allowed in the variable `f`, the variable `q` is defined as `1U`.

 The exact size of bytes read excluding skipped bytes from the initial offset is defined in the variable `i`.

+If the exact size of bytes read exceeds the maximum integer value allowed in the variable `i`, the variable `r` is defined as `1U`.